 7. Netted Food Tent

 We don’t take our netted food tent on every picnic, but it is useful for keeping bugs at bay if you’re having a pitch-in dinner outdoors where there are lots of food dishes on a table.
 A quick and easy bug repellent for picnic surfaces can be made by filling a spray bottle 1/4-1/3 full with peroxide and filling the rest of the bottle with plain tap water.

 8. Portable Slow Cooker

-For the last 8 years I was a member of MOPS, and twice each month I relished our abundant pitch-in brunch at our meetings.
+For 10 years I was a member of MOPS, and twice each month I relished our abundant pitch-in brunch at our meetings.
 At one of our last meetings this Spring, a friend brought a baked breakfast quinoa in a portable slow cooker.
 The Hamilton Beach Stay Or Go Slow Cooker allows you to bring your hot meal to a potluck without the worry of a lid sliding off and chili or soup sloshing out and giving you 3rd-degree burns or a mess to clean up in your car.
 The handle and lid snap closed securely.
 So while I may not lug it to a picnic for two, it’s definitely perfect for pitch-in picnics!

 9. Portable Table